A daily dog walk plus a workout with your dog at home is the best way to maintain your shape. Use toys or treats to get your dog involved.

 Exercise benefits for both dogs and owners

 Most dogs suffer from a sedentary lifestyle just like people.
-Being overweight, with all its consequences, causes tangible damage to both the dog and the person.
+With all its consequences, being overweight causes tangible damage to both the dog and the person.

 Lack of physical activity weakens the general tone of the body and even reduces immunity.
 But before moving on to joint training, it is important for you as the owner to understand that some types of physical activity will take time for the pet to understand what you want from it.

 Of course, your pet will not perform all the same exercises as you.
 But you can cheer up your baby and improve your health.

 Workout with your dog: What you need to know

 - Start by choosing the right training time that will suit you and your pet.
 Do not start a workout if the pet usually rests at this time.
 Accordingly, you should not engage in doggy physical activity after eating.